nodejs/next-10/surveys/2024-04/questions.md

   - Yes
   - No

+- For those of you wishing to use ESM in an existing application, what have been the pain points or blockers preventing you from doing so (if any)? (open question)

 - Are you using the following experimental features of Node.js (multiple choice)?
   - Corepack
   - Async Hooks